The secret weapon most teachers miss (and how the triple tax advantage works)

 Here's what most people miss: You don't have to spend HSA money immediately.

 According to the 2024 Devenir HSA Research Report, only about 9% of HSA accounts have any money invested.
 The other 91% are sitting in cash, earning almost nothing — missing out on years of tax-free growth.
-And here's what that costs: invested HSA accounts average $22,032 in total balance.
-Non-invested accounts?
-About $2,500.
+And here's what that costs: invested HSA accounts average $22,032 in total balance — nearly 9 times larger than non-invested accounts.
 Same account type.
 Same tax advantages.
 The only difference is whether the money is working or sitting still.

 Many HSA providers (such as Fidelity, Lively, and HSA Bank — mentioned as educational examples, not endorsements) allow you to invest your HSA balance in stocks, bonds, and index funds—just like a 403(b).
 This is the superpower of the HSA.